-Why Its Mind-Blowing: Think about it the whole thing is about a young girl taking responsibility and going in search of a child.
-The labyrinth around her is constantly changing, and challenging her along the way, a la a teenage body.
-And then theres the involvement of Jareth, with his extremely pronounced codpiece
+Why it's mind-blowing: Think about it: the whole thing is about a young girl taking responsibility and going in search of a child.
+The labyrinth around her is constantly changing, and challenging her along the way, à la a teenage body.
+And then there's the involvement of Jareth, with his extremely pronounced codpiece.
+Ahem.

 24. Spider-Man (2002)